joshdavis739/kafka-fitness-app/README.md

 # About

 Imitates a _very_ simple fitness app, where there is a fitness tracker that publishes events (i.e. fitness exercises) onto the Kafka topic.
-Consumers can be set up by providing a name (e.g. web app, mobile), and the app name is the consumer group key for the topic.
+Consumers can be set up by providing a name (e.g. web app, mobile), and the app name is the consumer group key.
 This means that, for example, if two "web app" consumers are set up, a single ice skating session will only be processed by one of them.